AroonSalotra/shopping-site/README.md

-All the functional code for my shopping website
+Static shopping website as my first project, using HTML, CSS and Javascript